abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 The work period is a good time for learning about how to let go.
-During these periods the mind is constantly thinking, *I have to do this and I have to do that and this needs to get done before I do that.* But when the mind lets go it’s malleable and as the Buddha said, “fit for work.”
+During these periods the mind is constantly thinking, *I have to do this and I have to do that and this needs to get done before I do that.* But when the mind lets go, it’s malleable and as the Buddha said, “fit for work.”
 If we only meditate and don’t challenge the mind with difficult and unpredictable situations, then the chances are the mind won’t learn how to let go.
 What really trains us in how to let go are the uncertain